Achrine/Notes/README.md

 # 4.9
 * we learn error trapping for division by zero here.
  * stop the program from doing calculations from division by zero.

+# Book idea:
+* Person wands magic wand that has been cursed to only be of use to those skeptical of magic
+ * he sees magic from the wand, and is skeptical.
+Always that it is real magic.